msma87/amenitill/README.md

-# 🧾 AmeniTill – Cash Register App (Amenitiz Tech Challenge)
+# 🧾 AmeniTill – Cash Register App (Tech Challenge)

 AmeniTill is a simple, modern and responsive web app built with Ruby on Rails for the a Tech Challenge.
 It simulates a cash register that allows users to add products to a cart and automatically applies dynamic pricing rules based on promotions.